vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NAND

 NAND Flash dump is complicated to dump, I recorded the SPI interface during the boot phase with the [SALEAE](https://www.saleae.com/) logic analyzer.
-There are two big activity blocks corresponding to the Linux Kernel and the Root Filesystem.
+There are two big activity blocks corresponding to the Linux Kernel (first) and the Root Filesystem.
 Here is the rootfs:

 ![ROOTFS](./pictures/rootfs.png)